-ECED 2130 Clinical Practicum I Credits
+ECED 2130 Clinical Practicum I 2 Credits 1 Class Hour, 1 Lab Hour

 A supervised practicum with a minimum of 15 clock hours in seminar and 45 clock hours in early childhood practical experiences.
-Topics include a study of the physical and human qualities that combine to create an environment that is safe and healthy, and promotes optimum learning for young children ages birth to nine.
-Prerequisite or Corequisite: ECED 2010 or Department Approval
+Course includes a study of the physical and human qualities that combine to create an environment that is safe and healthy, and promotes optimum learning for young children ages birth to nine.
+Prerequisite or corequisite: ECED 2010 or Department Approval

-ECED 2140 Clinical Practicum II 2 Credits
+ECED 2140 Clinical Practicum II 2 Credits 1 Class Hour, 1 Lab Hour

 A supervised clinical experience with a minimum of 15 clock hours in seminar and 45 clock hours in an approved Clinical Site (NAEYC, NAFCC or NSACA accredited agency or Dept.-approved site).
 Emphasis on using reflective practice to examine components of quality, set goals, and design a plan for professional growth for the early childhood educator of children ages birth to nine.
-Prerequisite: ECED 1010, 2010, 2015, 2040, 2130 or Department Approval
+Prerequisite: ECED 2010, 2015, 2040, 2130 or Department Approval

-ECED 2150 Clinical Practicum III Credits
+ECED 2150 Clinical Practicum III 2 Credits 1 Class Hour, 1 Lab Hour

 A supervised practicum experience with a minimum of 15 clock hours in seminar and 45 clock hours of approved early childhood practical experiences.
 Focuses on the student's demonstration of competencies that produce positive developmental outcomes for young children ages birth to nine.
-Prerequisite: All required ECED courses or Department Approval
+Prerequisite: ECED 2130, 2140 or Department Approval